About RTS New York

 We have limited capacity and accept approximately 25 students per year.

 The City Ministry Program offers courses in preaching, missions, evangelism, and pastoral ministry as well as a course based on the book Center Church by Tim Keller.
 Dr. Keller teaches in every module and is supported by skilled urban ministry practitioners at City to City.
 Graduates of the program receive a certificate of completion.
-If you are pursuing ordination and your ordaining body requires a M.Div. you can request that they receive the RTS MABS and the certificate from the City Ministry Program as the equivalent of a M.Div.
+If you are pursuing ordination and your ordaining body requires an MDiv, you can request that they receive the RTS MABS and the certificate from the City Ministry Program as the equivalent of an MDiv.

-Each onsite course forms a learning community of its own.
-We have chapel with a meal once a month, usually with guest speakers from City to City or NYC pastors.
-As a campus, we schedule seasonal gatherings in the Fall and Spring for fellowship.
-Through our student Slack channel and informal student study groups and parties our students stay connected and supported.
+Each course forms a learning community of its own.
+We also have a monthly meeting with guest speakers from City to City or NYC pastors.
+Through our student Slack channel and informal student study groups and parties, our students stay connected and supported.
 During COVID-19 our ability to host events has been limited, though we have had a social distanced picnic.

 Neither RTS or City to City has a formal placement office for our graduates in New York City.
 Through our NYC Dean of Students Office, we offer an assessment for gifts, interpersonal style, learning style and vocational discernment.
 We encourage students to work closely with their church or ministry organization as they begin the program to learn what pathways for ministry are available to them.